Looking for a fast, frenetic yet friendly sport, played at a high octane pace?

-If you want to find out where the nearest club to you is simple head to the Great Britain Wheelchair Rugby page and in a few seconds you’ll have all the information you need.
+If you want to find out where your nearest club is, simply head to the Great Britain Wheelchair Rugby page and in a few seconds you’ll have all the information you need.

 Great Britain Wheelchair Rugby is always looking for volunteers to help out local clubs and get more players taking part than ever before.